affenwiesel/matlab-formatter-vscode/README.md

 # matlab-formatter README

-matlab-formatter provides a python script to format matlab-code as well as the requirred VScode api
+matlab-formatter provides a python script to format matlab-code as well as the required VScode api

 ![IMAGE](images/example.gif)